DavidHe1127/birds-supply-server/README.md

 A platform that connects bird lovers and suppliers together

 ### TODO
- * Add queries for products
+ * Deploy it on EC2 using docker
  * Add dataloader
  * Add start script to start mongodb as service (auto-start script done on mac)
  * Add subscriptions